Terrell Fletcher: San Diego Chargers

-Terrell Fletcher was drafted with the 19th pick in the second round (51st pick overall) of the 1995 NFL Draft by the San Diego Chargers.
+Terrell Fletcher was drafted with the 19th pick in the second round (51st pick overall) of the 1995 NFL draft by the San Diego Chargers.
 In 1996, Fletcher was a restricted free agent for the Chargers, and was re-signed.
 In 2000, Fletcher led the Chargers in rushing, rushing for 384 yards on 116 carries.
 He was the last player until Mike Tolbert in 2010 to lead the Chargers in rushing yards that wasn't LaDainian Tomlinson.
 To make room for newly acquired wide receiver Tim Dwight, whom the Chargers acquired via trade from the Atlanta Falcons on draft day 2001, the Chargers released Fletcher, who agreed to re-sign at a later date.
 On April 23, 2001, he signed a 4-year $6.3 million contract to return to San Diego.
 In 2002, Fletcher was limited to just 10 games, missing time with a sprained ankle he suffered in an early October loss to the Denver Broncos.
 On February 27, 2003, the Chargers released Fletcher, saving $1.64 million in cap space.
 At the same time of releasing Fletcher, they released a slew of other veterans including safety Rodney Harrison and wide receiver Curtis Conway, among others.
-Fletcher was known for his receiving skills out of the backfield, leading all Charger running backs in receptions for five consecutive seasons, from 1996-2000.
+Fletcher was known for his receiving skills out of the backfield, leading all Charger running backs in receptions for five consecutive seasons, from 1996 to 2000.
 This included finishing second on the team in receptions with 61 in 1996.
 At the time of his release, Fletcher was 13th in Chargers history in rushing, with 1,871 yards, and 9th in Chargers history with 259 receptions.

 NFL career statistics

 Personal life

-As of March 2012, he is the Senior Pastor of the City of Hope International Church in San Diego, California.
-In 2007, Fletcher married Sheree Zampino, the ex-wife of Will Smith.
-Through this marriage he was the stepfather to Zampino and Smith’s son Trey.
+From March 2012 until June 2023, he was the Senior Pastor of the City of Hope International Church in San Diego, California.
+In 2007, Fletcher married actress and businesswoman Sheree Zampino.
+Through this marriage he was the stepfather to Zampino’s son with Will Smith.
 The couple divorced in 2015 after eight years of marriage.
 Contrary to popular belief, the pair does not have a daughter.
 In 2018, Fletcher married Kavalya Young.
 The couple have three children, a daughter Kya and fraternal twins, son Kingston and daughter Kory.